eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When handling existing workloads, for each found existing workload that is not in the provided list of initial workloads, the RuntimeManager shall request the RuntimeFacade to delete the workload.

-If the the RuntimeManager finds an existing Workload that is not in the provided list of initial workloads, the Ankaios Agent shall stop the existing Workload.
+Comment: If the the RuntimeManager finds an existing Workload that is not in the provided list of initial workloads, the Ankaios Agent shall stop the existing Workload.
+The Ankaios agent cannot consider the `DeleteCondition`s of the existing workload because the information is not available after an agent restart.

 Tags:
 - RuntimeManager